patrickt/ragtag/README.md

 ## What on earth is this?
 It's a command-line tool for running find-and-replace operations on your iTunes tags.
+You select a set of files in iTunes, tab to Terminal, and run some ragtag commands and ragtag matches the regex and updates the track name appropriately.
 It also strips whitespace and can fix track numbering issues.
 You can think of it as a sort of `sed` and `awk` for iTunes.